 1. Genre Miscommunication

-Not only you’re missing out on reaching the right readers who will love your book, you might also lose sales because of worse reviews.
+Not only you’re missing out on reaching the right readers who will love your book, but you might also lose sales because of worse reviews.

 2. DIY-looking Cover